thehui87/Learning-Godot/tutorial_3d_performance.md

 If several identical objects have to be drawn in the same place or nearby, try using [MultiMesh](class_multimesh) instead.
 MultiMesh allows drawing of dozens of thousands of objects at very little performance cost, making it ideal for flocks, grass, particles, etc.

+#### Bake Lighting

+Small lights are usually not a performance issue.
+Shadows a little more.
+In general, if several lights need to affect a scene, it's ideal to [bake it](tutorial_baked_light).
+Baking can also improve the scene quality by adding indirect light bounces.